oskariorg/oskari-docs/md/documentation/development/tools.md

 * Class documentation with `@class <class name>`
 * Method documentation with `@method <method name>`
-* Mark methods that are only used internally with `@private` and prefix method name _.
+* Mark methods that are only used internally with `@private` and prefix method name with _.
 * Mark parameters with `@param {<Type>} <paramname>`
 * Mark return value with `@return {<Type>}`